todistantlands/todistantlands.github.io/_drafts/2022-12-26-tablifier.md

 Big whoop, you say, you've seen it before.
 [Michael Raston does like 17 of these per post.](http://lizardmandiaries.blogspot.com/) And you're right!
 It's just a lil button.

-But what if I told you, that this is the entirety code it took to convert that table into a button:
+But what if I told you, that this is the entirety of the code it took to go from that table to that button:

 ```
 {% raw %}{%- include tablifier.html -%}{% endraw %}